Augusto11CB/English-Repository/Phrasal Verbs.md

 ---

+draw sth up - create a document
+>  I have drawn up a list of candidates that i'd like to interview

+draw out - take money out of an account {sacar}
+> The bank allows us to draw out R$1000 a week

+draw out - to cause something to last longer than is usual or necessary {prolongar}
+> the director drew the meeting out for another hour.

+fill in  - complete a form
+> Companies will encourage customers to fill in questionnaires about themselves.

+---

 * come about - to happen, or start to happen:
 	* How did the problem **come about** in the first place
 * come out - appear / to achieve something at the end of a process or activity